Digging In to Improve Mining Safety: Challenges and Software Solutions

 The mining industry achieved its highest compliance with MSHA’s health standards, which protect the long-term health of miners.
 The year 2020 saw all-time-low average concentrations of respirable dust and respirable quartz in underground coal mines, as well as exposure to dust and quartz for miners at highest risk of overexposure to respirable dust.

-Mining Safety and Health Pain Points and Solutions
+Mining Safety Solutions

-Pain Point: Managing permits—Requirements for permitting mines can be extensive and complicated, particularly for large mines.
+Challenge: Managing permits—Requirements for permitting mines can be extensive and complicated, particularly for large mines.
 In some cases, it can be a multi-year process, involving dozens of individual permits.

 Solution: Permits Management Software

-Pain Point: Waste removal/water management—Although covered under permits, it is useful to understand that mine waste can pose serious environmental risk.
+Challenge: Waste removal/water management—Although covered under permits, it is useful to understand that mine waste can pose serious environmental risk.
 Major breaches of tailings ponds have made headlines.
 Water at mine sites is frequently monitored, and in extreme cases, water treatment sludge may be classified as hazardous waste and require special handling and disposal.

 Solutions: Water Quality Management Software, Waste Management Software

-Pain Point: Reputational damage—While modern practices have improved safety and decreased fatalities and have diminished environmental impact, the industry still suffers from the reputation of being a dirty and unsafe industry.
+Challenge: Reputational damage—While modern practices have improved safety and decreased fatalities and have diminished environmental impact, the industry still suffers from the reputation of being a dirty and unsafe industry.
 Failures in waste management continue to draw criticism from local communities and contributes to the negative public perception.

 Solution: Environmental, Social and Governance (ESG) Software